 Wisdom Builds Faith While Expressing Love

-A couple of weeks after we were engaged to be married, Wyndham moved to North Carolina to serve in the campus ministry while I finished my last quarter of college classes.
-(I still would need to do an internship in North Carolina.)
+A couple of weeks after we were engaged to be married Wyndham moved to North Carolina to serve in the campus ministry while I finished my last quarter of college classes.
+(I would do an internship in North Carolina.)
 We were both crazy busy during the five months of our engagement.
 He was in a new place starting a campus ministry, and I was taking a ridiculous number of hours to finish school, leading a Bible talk or two, and planning a wedding.

-Long distance calls were expensive back then, thus restrictive (given Wyndham’s salary of seven thousand dollars a year, and my salary of nothing.)!
+Long distance calls were expensive back then, thus restrictive (given Wyndham’s salary of seven thousand dollars a year, and my salary of nothing)!
 We seldom were able to talk, but wrote letters constantly during our five-month engagement.
-I wrote every day, Wyndham wrote some days (until my mentor, Ann Lucas, advised me to stop writing for a few days so he would understand what those letters meant).
+I wrote every day.
+Wyndham wrote some days–until my mentor, Ann Lucas, advised me to stop writing for a few days so he would understand what those letters meant.
 She was wise. 😊 He started writing every day.

 Those letters meant so much to me that I still have them in a box in our basement.
 Years ago, (perhaps it was our 25th anniversary), we read some of the letters together.
 They were filled with faith in what God would do and awe at what he was doing.
 The tone of the letters was so faith-filled—nothing would be impossible for God.
 The fields were ripe for harvest.
 The students, the professors, the teens, the adults…we were watching God move in people’s lives as they became Christians.
 I heard about them in his letters.
 I felt his excitement, and I caught his vision.
 His attitude of faith in the letters could best be expressed by Paul’s words in Ephesians 3:20-21.

 Now to him who is able to do immeasurably more than all we ask or imagine, according to his power that is at work within us,